Rachad-Alabi-ADEKAMBI/immobilier_benin/README.md

   =>  Developer name  : Codeur creatif

+  =>  About: Marketplace for real estate business ads

   =>  Developer Website   : https://rachad-alabi-adekambi.github.io/portfolio

-  =>  About: Marketplace for real estate business ads

 How to run the project on your local machine ?
   => Clone the project first from github to your computer

-  => Start your server ('/opt/lampp/lampp start' for LAMP linux or whatever for mac and windows)
+  => Start your server ('/opt/lampp/lampp start' for XAMPP linux or whatever for mac and windows)

   =>Create a database and import the sql file present in the database directory